weaslepalace/cm-toolz/README.md

 # cm-toolz

-## A suite of tools used to manipulate Arm Cortex-M based microcontrollers primarily based on makefiles
+## A suite of tools used to manipulate Arm Cortex-M based microcontrollers primarily using makefiles